ylmrx/kubism/README.md

 # kubism

-Open an ssh proxy to a kube API and build its relevant kubeconfig
+Open an ssh proxy to a kube API and build its relevant kubeconfig.

+Requires `kubectl` (but i guess you have it).

 ## install